IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

     - Cluster URL: https://kubernetes.default.svc
     - Namespace: cp4waiops
 - PARAMETERS
-    - spec.storageClass: rook-cephfs  *(you must update this value to be the RWX storage class that is being used in your environment, check it with `oc get sc` command.)*
+    - spec.storageClass: rook-cephfs  *(you must update this value to be the RWX storage class that is being used in your environment.
+You can find this by running the command `oc get sc`.)*
-    - spec.storageClassLargeBlock: rook-cephfs  *(you must update this value to be the RWO storage that is being used in your environment, check it with `oc get sc` command.)*
+    - spec.storageClassLargeBlock: rook-cephfs  *(you must update this value to be the RWO storage that is being used in your environment.
+You can find this by running the command `oc get sc`.)*
     - spec.aiManager.channel: v3.6
     - spec.aiManager.size: small
     - spec.aiManager.namespace: cp4waiops